 Steel mesh filter

 The MITBAK Pour Over Coffee Maker Set is an excellent choice for a starter kit when it comes to making pour-over coffee.
 Apart from the beans, everything you need for the perfect cup of joe is included.
 There is an adjustable grinder to create the coarseness you want, and a gooseneck kettle for the slow pouring of water at your chosen temperature.
-This kettle can be used on gas, electric, or induction stovetops and has a built-in thermometer.
+This unit can be used as an electric kettle, on gas, or induction stovetops and has a built-in thermometer.